|Location:||Mount Vernon, Mount Vernon, VA, United States|

 Pogue, Dennis J.

-2001 Slave Lifeways at Mount Vernon: An Archaeological Perspective.
-In Slavery at the Home of George Washington, edited by Philip J. Schwarz, pp. 111-129.
+2001 Slave Lifeways at Mount Vernon: An Archaeological Perspective., Slavery at the Home of George Washington In Slavery at the Home of George Washington, edited by Philip J. Schwarz, pp. 111-129.
 Mount Vernon Ladies' Association, Mount Vernon, Virginia.

 Pogue, Dennis J.

-2003 The Domestic Architecture of Slavery at George Washington’s Mount Vernon.
-In Winterthur Portfolio 37(1): 3-22.
+2003 The Domestic Architecture of Slavery at George Washington’s Mount Vernon., Winterthur Portfolio In Winterthur Portfolio 37(1): 3-22.

 White, Esther C., and Dennis J. Pogue